oracle-livelabs/developer/dotnet-adb-quickstart/develop-app/develop-app.md

 ## Task 3: Configure NGINX Web Server and Service to Run the ASP.NET Core App
 We will now configure the NGINX web server so that it can run ASP.NET Core apps from Oracle Linux.

-1. Configure NGINX as a reverse proxy to forward HTTP requests to your ASP.NET Core app.
+1. Configure NGINX to enable HTTP to initiate a connection to the network.

-    - Enable the web server to be used as a forward or reverse proxy from Cloud Shell.
+    - Enable the web server from Cloud Shell.

         ```
-        <copy>sudo setsebool -P httpd_can_network_relay 1</copy>
+        <copy>sudo setsebool -P httpd_can_network_connect 1</copy>
         ```

     - Edit the NGINX configuration file in a text editor, such as Nano, to add the proxied server.